srlinuxeurope/DCFPartnerHackathon/srl-ansible-lab/README.md

 Note that Containerlab also auto-generates an Ansible inventory file for each lab; it can be found under clab-ansible/ansible-inventory.yml

-If you want to use Ansible from your machine, you will have to copy the inventory file to your machine and adjust the connection parameters to match the ports and addresses of the nodes given the lab VM external DNS name and exposed ports.
+If you want to use Ansible from your machine, you will have to copy the inventory file to your machine and adjust the connection parameters to match the ports and addresses of the nodes given the lab VM DNS name and exposed ports.

 ## Tasks